TehGM/Wolfringo/Examples/HostedCommandsBot/README.md

 This example shows how to create a bot client, connect it and use Commands System.
 This project doesn't have many commands examples - it shows simply how to use Commands System with [.NET Generic Host](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.0).
 To see more examples regarding Commands System, check [SimpleCommandsBot example](../SimpleCommandsBot), and its [ExampleTransientCommandsHandler](../SimpleCommandsBot/ExampleTransientCommandsHandler.cs) and [ExamplePersistentCommandsHandler](../SimpleCommandsBot/ExamplePersistentCommandsHandler.cs).

+Default way to configure WOLF Client and Commands System in Wolfringo.Hosting is using config files - check [appsettings.json](appsettings.json) and [appsecrets-example.json](appsecrets-example.json).
+You can also configure the system in [Program.cs](Program.cs) using builder methods.

 If you're running bot without using [.NET Generic Host](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.0), check [SimplePingBot example](../SimplePingBot) and [SimpleCommandsBot example](../SimpleCommandsBot).

 ## Running locally